Introduction

 Women are at a higher risk for contracting STDs due to biological factors.
 The female reproductive tract is more vulnerable to infection than the male reproductive tract.
 The cervix, which is the opening to the uterus, is particularly vulnerable to infection.
 This means that infections can spread more easily to the uterus, fallopian tubes, and ovaries, which can cause serious health issues such as pelvic inflammatory disease (PID).
 PID can lead to infertility and chronic pain.

-In addition, women have a higher risk of contracting than men.
+In addition, women have a higher risk of contracting HIV than men.
 This is because the female reproductive tract is more susceptible to infection, and because of the higher number of cells that can be infected by HIV.

 Social Factors